Professor Peter Frankopan, Professor of Global History, Oxford University

 Judith Mossman read Greats at Corpus Christi College, Oxford and was a Junior Research Fellow at Christ Church.
 Her research interests lie in Greek tragedy (especially Euripides) and Greek literature under the Roman Empire (especially Plutarch and Lucian).
 She became a Senior Lecturer and Fellow of Trinity College, Dublin before returning to the UK as Professor of Classics at the University of Nottingham.
 She is now Pro-Vice-Chancellor for Arts and Humanities at Coventry University.
 She is also currently President of the Society for the Promotion of Hellenic Studies.

-Naoíse Mac Sweeney studied classics at King’s College Cambridge and ancient history at University College London, and has held research fellowships at Cambridge and Harvard’s Center for Hellenic Studies.
-Her research focuses on myth, identity, and cultural interaction in the ancient Greek world, in particular where the Greek world meets the Near East.
+Naoíse Mac Sweeney is Professor of Classical Archaeology at the University of Vienna, and Principal Investigator of the ERC Project ‘Migration and the Making of the Ancient Greek World’.
+She studied classics in King’s College Cambridge and ancient history at University College London, and has held research fellowships at both Cambridge and Harvard’s Center for Hellenic Studies.
+Her research focuses on identity and cultural interaction in the ancient Greek world.
 She is the author of four monographs, the latest of which, Troy: Myth, City, Icon, was published by Bloomsbury in 2018.
-She also runs the Artefact to Art competition to encourage children to engage creatively with antiquity, and co-ordinates the Claiming the Classical research network on classics in contemporary political discourse.
-She is Associate Professor of Ancient History at the University of Leicester.